cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/patch.md

 # Patch editor: Basics of visual programming

-_This page describes the main features and manipulations allowing to create, confirgurate and connect boxes in visual programs.
+_This page describes the main features and manipulations allowing to create, configure and connect boxes in visual programs.
 It points to the other sections of this documentation for details on every specific features._

 ------